Sujitha-A/Capstone_2-Numerical_Programming_in_Python/README.md

 - Which app categories receive the highest ratings?
 - Do free apps perform better than paid ones?
-- What are the most common sentiments in user reviews?
 - How do installs, size, and price affect app success?

 ---